sunker/test-panel/.github/actions/playwright-gh-pages/README.md

     steps:
       - uses: actions/checkout@v4

-      # use deploy-report-pages Action to deploy the artifacts to GH Pages
+      # use deploy-report-pages Action to deploy the artifacts to GitHub Pages
       - name: Publish report
         uses: grafana/plugin-actions/playwright-gh-pages/deploy-report-pages@main
         with: